bicCluster/learning-cluster/README.md

 # <a name="requirement">Hadoop Cluster Requirements</a>
 - OS: CentOS 7/ Ubuntu 14.04
-- Network Structure: NAT, Losalamos need to be the NAT server.
-Losalamos can be connected to the port on wall through "eno2".
+- Network Structure: NAT, `losalamos` need to be the NAT server. `losalamos` can be connected to the port on wall through "eno2".
 - Install Choice: [Link to installation]( http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/bk_Installing_HDP_AMB-20151221.pdf)
-- You need to install 'HDFS','MapReduce2','Yarn', 'Ambari Metrics' and you must install the package we are currently learning.
+- You need to install `HDFS`,`MapReduce2 + YARN`, `Ambari Metrics`, and `ZooKeeper` and you must install the package we are currently learning.
 - You must keep a wiki of the necessary steps you think may be helpful to the next group here.
 Change of the wiki also is part of the grading.
 - You have 3 whole days minus 2h for grading from 1:00 PM the first day to 11:00 AM the last day.